NSLS-II/artwork/README.md

 endorsement of any product or service.
 Images may not be digitally manipulated in any way except to adjust size, crop or color attributes to optimize it for print production.
-The credit line "Courtesy of Brookhaven National Laboratory" shall be included in the photo caption or as a separate photo credit adjacent to the image.
+The credit line "Courtesy of Brookhaven National Laboratory" shall be included with the images or as a separate credit adjacent to the image.
 Usage of the image constitutes your agreement with these terms.